Leukemia can refer to all cancers affecting the white blood cells. How the cancer spreads can depend on the type of leukemia and how aggressive it is.

 Leukemia is a cancer of the blood cells.
-There are several types of blood cells, including red blood cells (RBCs), white blood cells (WBCs), and platelets.
+There are several broad categories of blood cells, including red blood cells (RBCs), white blood cells (WBCs), and platelets.
 Generally, leukemia refers to cancers of the WBCs.
-Two types of WBCs often involved in leukemia are granulocytes and lymphocytes.

 - fatigue and weakness that do not go away with rest

 - unintentional weight loss